backand/docs/docs/scenarios/fbmessengerbot/index.md

 ```
 https://api.backand.com/1/objects/action/items?
-name=FBMessengerBot&Authorization=basic+{{master token}}:{{user key}}
+name=FBMessengerBot&Authorization=basic+<master token>:<user key>
 ```

-_Note:_ The webhook URL uses Backand's [basic authentication](http://docs.backand.com/en/latest/apidocs/security/index.html#basic-authentication) {{master token}}.
+_Note:_ The webhook URL uses Backand's [basic authentication](http://docs.backand.com/en/latest/apidocs/security/index.html#basic-authentication) <master token>.
 You can find the master token in the 'Security & Auth--> Configuration' section.
-It also requires a {{user key}} for your app - you can find this in the 'Security & Auth--> Team' section.
+It also requires a <user key> for your app - you can find this in the 'Security & Auth--> Team' section.
 Simply click on the key icon near one of the Admins to obtain the user key.

 * Verify Token: my_test_token